lagwadam/AlgeBear/README.md

 # AlgeBear 🧸

-AlgeBear is hear to help you with your Alebra and Calculus!
+AlgeBear is here!
+And ready to help you with your Alebra and Calculus!

 <code>🚨 Find the latest code in the ***Patch*** branch 🚨</code>